aws/amazon-chime-sdk-ios/README.md

 #### Or From Downloaded Binary
 * Download `AmazonChimeSDKMedia` and `AmazonChimeSDKMachineLearning` binaries with bitcode support from the latest [release](https://github.com/aws/amazon-chime-sdk-ios/releases/latest).

-* Unzip and copy `AmazonChimeSDKMedia.framework` and `AmazonChimeSDKMachineLearning.framework`  to `AmazonChimeSDK` folder.
+* Unzip and copy `AmazonChimeSDKMedia.framework` to `amazon-chime-sdk-ios/AmazonChimeSDK` folder and `AmazonChimeSDKMachineLearning.xcframework`  to `amazon-chime-sdk-ios/AmazonChimeSDKDemo` folder.

 ### 3. Deploy Serverless Demo